 The theatre arts is a place in which the work we create can shed a lens on ourselves and the complexities and injustices of the world.
 In the classroom and rehearsal hall, I strive to investigate the power of theatre in affecting social change and personal transformation.
-I am dedicated to forming bridges across the divides of race, class and ethnicity in all of my teaching and directing work.
+I engage the students in creating an inclusivity agreement and endorsing consent-based practices.

 I am a professor of Theatre at Davidson College (outside of Charlotte, NC) where I teach all levels of acting and directing courses, beginning and intermediate devised theatre classes, and independent studies in directing, stage management, dramaturgy, casting and acting.
 In the academy I have directed over thirty-five productions.
 I received my M.F.A.in Directing from the University of Pittsburgh and my B.F.A. in Drama/Musical Theater (cum laude) from the Boston Conservatory.

 My creative scholarship consists of directing professional productions and staging readings of new works.
 In addition, I am an active member of the Association for Theatre in Higher Education (ATHE) and served on ATHE’s Governing Council in the roles of: Strategic Planning Committee Chair, the Vice President of Advocacy, the Rationales Task Force Chair, and Directing Focus Group Representative.